International Women's Day: Adoption by corporations

-By the twenty-first century, IWD has been criticized as heavily diluted and commercialized, particularly in the West, where it is sponsored by major corporations and used to promote general and vague notions of equality, rather than radical social reforms.
-The website internationalwomensday.com was established in 2001; it sets out a yearly theme and hashtags, unconnected with the UN project.
-In 2009, the website was being managed by the British marketing firm Aurora Ventures with corporate sponsorship.
-The website began to promote hashtags as themes for the day, which became used internationally.
+By the twenty-first century, International Women's Day had been criticized as heavily diluted and commercialized, particularly in the West, where it is sponsored by major corporations and used to promote general and vague notions of equality, rather than radical social reforms.
+The website internationalwomensday.com was established in 2001.
+The website was being managed by the British marketing firm Aurora Ventures with corporate sponsorship.
+The website began to promote hashtags as themes for the day, unconnected with the UN theme, which became used internationally.
 The day was commemorated by business breakfasts and social media communications that were deemed by some social critics as reminiscent of Mother's Day greetings.